 Navigating the minefield of outsourcing is not easy and there is no singular path to getting your next $1000 project done in record time for $100.
 In fact, the amount of time learning and navigating this space has caused many people to give up entirely.

-Between language barriers, cultural difference, time zone issues and a host of other challenges, getting more done for less requires a long-term view and more patience than many entrepreneurs can muster.
+Between language barriers, cultural differences, time zone issues and a host of other challenges, getting more done for less requires a long-term view and more patience than many entrepreneurs can muster.

 I’ll cover the complete system my friend, Charmaine Thring (featured with her Vietnamese team above) has created, along with a few of my own personal nuances later.
 For now, please save this list and remember… “I told you so.”